 Look – I like my body.
 And I work out hard to look and feel fit.
 But I have to admit, my belly bothers me.
 I have birthed two children and I rarely turn down ice cream.
 I can’t wear an empire waist without being asked when I am due.
 Maybe I did need some amino acids in my life?

 I had been toying with the idea of increasing my protein intake and incorporating some shakes into my diet, so it didn’t seem too crazy to buy $150 worth of pills.
 I was also hopped up on Spark at the time.

 Spark is hallmark of Advocare, a drink that I would describe as a cocktail of Red Bull, Adderall, and Kool-Aid.
 It will make you want to organize your closets and pull a truck down the street with your teeth.

 That said, I was not willing to add it to my diet.
-It contains sucralose (aka Splenda), artificial flavoring, and a shit ton of caffeine.
+It contains sucralose (aka Splenda), artificial flavoring, and a ton of caffeine.
 (Update 2018: They now have a stevia version of Spark without the artificial colors and flavors.
 It doesn’t taste as good but it makes me feel less guilty).

-I will not be replacing black coffee with Spark, but I will sneak one once in a blue moon when I need to stay up past 10).
+I will not be replacing black coffee with Spark, but I will sneak one once in a blue moon when I need to stay up past 10.